martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

 Please note the "tail." op code, that's the secret sauce!
 The F# compiler has found a tail call and inserted the "tail." op code.
 This tells the .NET runtime to destroy the caller's resources and proceed "in" the callee's stack.
 This allows the a/b example above to run indefinitely without any stack overflows.

 So what about the JVM?
-The bad news is that there is no "tail." java byte code (even if experimental implementations do <a href="http://blogs.oracle.com/jrose/entry/tail_calls_in_the_vm">exist</a>).
+The bad news is that there is no "tail." java byte code (even if experimental implementations do [exist](http://blogs.oracle.com/jrose/entry/tail_calls_in_the_vm)).
 Here is a what the Clojure compiler produced for the b function (the invokeinterface is the recursive call to a);

 ```
  0 getstatic #27 <app stack$b.const__0="">